Viewaskew/GT-Edu-project/README-DRAFT.md

 ## ELK Server Configuration

-It is usually a good practice to update the system before adding new systems and/or software updates for the jumpbox can be done using: sudo apt update sudo apt upgrade
+It is usually a good practice to update the system before adding new systems and/or software:

+Updates for the jumpbox can be done using:
+    sudo apt update
+    sudo apt upgrade

-or from the ansible or any of the other web server shells 'sudo' apt update
+or from the ansible or any of the other web server shells
+    'sudo' apt update
     'sudo' apt upgrade

 sudo does not need to be used from "root"